 Today there are numerous cutting-edge technologies and software available to us that define the way we lead our lives and accommodate our changing needs.
 The myriad of software and their distinctions can be overwhelming for anyone.
 Especially if you do not understand the different types of software available and their users well enough.

 But don’t worry!
-This is a complete guide to software, their types, and examples that will help clear all your confusion.
+This is a complete guide to software, its types, and examples that will help clear all your confusion.
 In this article, you will understand what is software, what are its major types, their uses, and applications.
 Let’s continue reading for a discussion on the function of types of software applications and examples of trendy software types that you must be familiar with.